Shepparton Football Club: History

+The introduction of zoning in 1968 meant that Shepparton was assigned to the Melbourne recruiting region.

 Further premierships followed in 1968-9 under Ken Rowe, and in 1972-3 under Bill Sykes.
-Since then the club has enjoyed only sporadic success, at least by its own lofty standards, but there is little doubt that dynastic potential still simmers not far beneath the surface.
+Since then, the club has enjoyed only sporadic success, at least by its own lofty standards, but there is little doubt that dynastic potential still simmers not far beneath the surface.